Gnosis (γνῶσις) is a spaced repetition system (SRS) implementation for note taking and self testing, for GNU Emacs.

 On my last post, Spaced Repetition Software Gripes, I outlined a blueprint for what I consider to be the optimal design of an SRS, that caters to my personal preferences.

-So, I’ve developed my own SRS, gnosis (γνῶσις), pronounced “noh-sis”, meaning knowledge in Greek.
+So, I’ve developed my own SRS, gnosis (γνῶσις), pronounced “GNU-sis”, meaning knowledge in Greek.
 This SRS addresses the concerns that I previously highlighted.
 Currently, I have found it to be highly beneficial and, as a result, I decided to share it with all of you.

 Differences with other SRS